brian-lau/MatlabR/README.md

 # MatlabR
 Connect Matlab to R using [RServe](https://rforge.net/Rserve/), a TCP/IP server that allows other programs to use facilities of R. A generic class (`MatR`) connects to RServe through its Java client.
+MatlabR is cross-platform since it relies on Java, which contrasts with other solutions which are Windows-only.

 # Installation